stfalcon-studio/StfalconFixturer-android/README.md

 ```
 First parameter it's your Application context.
 Second - resource ID of you fixtures XML file.
-The default behaviour is Fixturer works only for debug builds.
-But if you want to change this behaviour you can pass Boolean flag as third parameter.
+The default behavior is Fixturer works only for debug builds.
+But if you want to change this behavior you can pass Boolean flag as third parameter.

 After that you can bind your EditTexts to the fixtures in your activity(fragment) classes.